hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   Need to check whats occuring, initially by adding a iobwrite to console of what is read.

 * Wrt functions

-  * Maybe: Local variables within a func, by maintaining

-    * a stack of list of local variables

-    * or temporary global variables with func name prefix and running counter (to help with recursive calls) values added to the local var name.

   * Maybe: pass literal values to a func (by creating temporary global/local/??? variables, which are prefixed with function name or so).